Civil and Environmental Engineering (CEE)

 CEE 320 Fluid Mechanics Fundamentals (4) (3 Lec, 1 2-hr Lab) Compressible and incompressible fluid properties; fluid statics; kinematics, energy and momentum considerations in steady flows; application of steady flow concepts to various fluid processes; with an emphasis on instruction in writing lab reports.
 A-F only.
 Pre: 271.
 DP

-CEE 330 Environmental Engineering (4) (3 Lec, 1 2-hr Lab) Parameters and indices of environmental quality; materials balances; chemical kinetics; ideal reactor models; water and air pollution control; solid and hazardous waste management.
+CEE 330 Environmental Engineering (4) (3 Lec, 1 2-hr Lab) Parameters and indices of environmental quality; materials balances; chemical kinetics; ideal reactor models; water and air pollution control; solid and hazardous waste management; emphasis on instruction in writing lab reports.
 A-F only.
 Pre: 271.
 DP

 CEE 355 Geotechnical Engineering I (4) (3 Lec, 1 3-hr Lab) Introduction to geotechnical engineering: soil characterization, index properties, seepage and flow in soil, stresses in soils, compressibility, consolidation, shear strength.
 Substantial emphasis on writing lab reports.
 A-F only.
 Pre: 320, 370.
 DP

 CEE 361 Fundamentals of Transportation (3) Transportation modes: land, air, water, pipelines.
 Tourist, urban transportation.
 Geometric design, human factors, vehicular flow models, capacity analysis.
 Overview: traffic impact, air quality, parking studies.
 A-F only.
 Pre: 271.

 CEE 370 Mechanics of Materials (3) Elastic stress-strain relation and behavior of members under flexural, torsional, and axial loading.
 A-F only.
 Pre: 271 (or concurrent); MATH 244 (or concurrent) or MATH 253A (or concurrent); CEE 370L (or concurrent).
 DP